sebastienparadis/Covid-Stats-Bot/README.md

 # Covid-Stats-Bot

-Technologies Used: Python, Covid-19 Tracker API, Discord Developer Portal, Repl.it
+Technologies Used: Python, Covid-19 Tracker API, Flask, Discord Developer Portal, Repl.it

 Launched an interactive bot in a discord server that interprets user commands and returns statistics retrieved using the Covid-19 Tracker API.
 Using the information in the API, this bot can return the following for every Canadian province and Canada as a whole: